-There's always that temptation to steal a glance at your phone or perhaps finish up some chores.
-If anyone else is at home with you, like a family member or roommate, they can also serve as a problematic distraction to avoid when all you want to do is focus on your work.
+Perhaps the greatest challenge of working at home is managing or eliminating distractions that compete for your time and focus.
+You might be tempted to steal a glance at your phone or finish up some chores.
+If anyone else is at home with you, like a family member or roommate, they can also become a distraction when you need to focus on your work.

-1. Unplug from all social media (unless your work revolves around social media).
+- Unplug from all social media (unless your work revolves around social media).

 2. Create a schedule.

 Your efforts to eliminate distractions will be reinforced by scheduling your tasks and workday.
 A well-structured day allows time for breaks, lunch and even a walk outside to clear your mind.
 Scheduling can make a significant difference in your productivity and sense of accomplishment for the day.

 Scheduling might not sound fun, but even the best-laid plans can still fall to the wayside without careful self-management.
 Fortunately, there are several ways to structure your workdays: